sirdeggen/meta-writer/README.md

 ## Human Readable Derivation Paths

-In order to be able to remembver what you're doing, it is possible to add reminder names after the derivation paths you create.
+In order to be able to remember what you're doing, it is possible to add reminder names after the derivation paths you create.
+This does not change the actual derivation mapths - just how they are stored and displayed.
 For example:

 `meta-writer --path /myalbum/0:familyphotos/1:mum/0 --file ./mum.png --type "image/png"`